Function 02 / 07 · Build

 The change pipeline

-A defined path for product changes to flow into operations.
-Each release has named operational impacts.
-No more surprises.
+A defined path for product changes to flow into both stacks.
+Each release has named impacts on macros, processes, KB articles, and the AI's prompt.
+No more surprises on either side.

 • Operational impact named per release

-• Macro · process · KB updates queued
+• Macro · process · KB · AI prompt updates queued

 • Pre-flight checklist per change